Short Term Memory with SQLite and PostgreSQL

 • Streaming chat: a reusable chat() helper that routes agent and tool responses through the graph

 The only code change between the three backends is a single line: builder.compile(checkpointer=checkpointer).
-The agent logic, tools, and graph structure remain identical.
+The agent logic, tools, and graph structure stay identical.
+This is how we make short-term memory survive restarts.

 Found this useful?
 Keep building with me.